ToNa47/Advan-X1/README.md

 # Advan-X1
 All of these are not mine and can be found in each creators page

 ⚠️ This setup is based on community tools and personal testing.
-Compatibility may vary depending on ROM/kernel version.
+Compatible only with Stock ROM/Kernel

 **Magisk:**
 Requires Zygisk enabled